-Kaye is a ARC Future Fellow and former VESKI Fellow, who works in the field of phase contrast x-ray imaging (PCXI) using synchrotron radiation.
+Kaye is a VESKI Fellow and former ARC DECRA Fellow, who works in the field of phase contrast x-ray imaging (PCXI) using synchrotron radiation.
 The techniques developed by Kaye have been applied to sensitively image soft tissue at high resolution.
 Her work on imaging the airways has led to improved treatment of Cystic Fibrosis.
-As part of her VESKI Fellowship, Kaye spent two years at the Institute for Advanced Study at the Technical University of Munich, where she developed new generation x-ray sources capable of capturing not only structural information, but also high-speed dynamics in an "x-ray movie".
+As part of her current VESKI Fellowship, Kaye is spending two years at the Institute for Advanced Study at the Technical University of Munich, where she is developing new generation x-ray sources capable of capturing not only structural information, but also high-speed dynamics in an "x-ray movie".